Humanities Innovation Lab

 The Humanities Innovation Lab supports individuals or organizations who use humanities practices and subject matters to make small steps toward a big idea.
 The Lab supports experimenting, playing, learning, and growing as the essential spark for humanities ideas with public impact.

-MHC values collaboration, good ideas, and community-driven solutions, so we also look to fund opportunities that could lead to deeper engagement and partnership.
+MHC values collaboration, good ideas, a humanities approach, and community-driven solutions, so we also look to fund opportunities that could lead to deeper engagement and partnership.

 Selection Process and Timeline

 MHC will assess proposals on the following timeline.